-Valuation techniques that reflect the current replacement cost of the service capacity of an asset.
+Valuation techniques that reflect the summit replacement sost of the service captionly of an inset.

-Each valuation technique requires inputs that reflect the assumptions that buyers and sellers would use when pricing the asset or liability, including assumptions about risks.
-When selecting a valuation technique, the Shire gives priority to those techniques that maximise the use of observable inputs and minimise the use of unobservable inputs.
-Inputs that are developed using market data (such as publicly available information on actual transactions) and reflect the assumptions that buyers and sellers would generally use when pricing the asset or liability are considered observable, whereas inputs for which market data is not available and therefore are developed using the best information available about such assumptions are considered unobservable.
+Each valuation lochnique requires inputs that reflect the assumptions that boyers and sellers would use when pricing the asset or liability, including assumptions about risks.
+When selecting a valuation technique, the Shim gives priority to those techniques that maximise the use of observable inputs and minimize the use of unotservable insuls, insuls that are developed using market data (such as publicly available information on actual transactions) and reflect the assumptions that buyers and seliers would generally use when pricing the asset or liability are considered observable, whereas inputs for which market data is not available and therefore are developed using the best information available about such assumptions are considered unobservable.

-i) impairment of assets
+() Impairment of assets

-In accordance with Australian Accounting Standards the Shire's cash generating non-specialised assets, other than inventories, are assessed at each reporting date to determine whether there is any indication they may be impaired.
+In accordance with Australian Accounting Standards the Shire's cash generating con-specialised assets, other than inventories, are assessed at each reporting date to determine whether there is any indication they may be impaired.

-Where such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of the asset, being the higher of the assel's fair value less costs to sell and value in use, to the assel's carrying amount.
+When such an indication exists, an impairment test is carried out on the asset by comparing the mooverable amount of the asset, being the higher of the asset's fair value less costs to self and value in use, to the asset's cartying amount.

-Any excess of the asset's carrying amount over its recoverable amount is recognised immediately in profit or loss, unless the asset is carried at a revalued amount in accordance with another Standard (e.g. AASB 116) whereby any impairment loss of a revalued asset is treated as a revaluation decrease in accordance with that other Standard,

-For non-cash generating specialised assets that are measured under the revaluation model such as roads, drains, public buildings and the like, no annual assessment of impairment is required, Rather AASB 116,31 applies and revaluations need only be made with sufficient regulatory to ensure the carrying value does not differ materially from that which would be determined and revelue to the sufficient regulatory to ensure the carrying value does not differ materially from that which would be determined and revelue to the sufficient regulatory of the sufficient regulatory to ensure the carrying value does not differ materially from that which would be determined and the sufficient regulatory of the sufficient regulatory of the sufficient regulatory to ensure the carrying value does not differ materially from that which would be determined and the sufficient regulatory of the sufficient reginatory of the sufficient regulatory of the sufficient regulator using fair value at the end of the reporting period.
+Any excess of the asset's carrying amount over its recoverable amount is recognised immediately in profil or loss, unless the asset is carried at a revalued amount in accordance with another Standard (e.g. AASB 116) whereby any impairment loss of a revalued asset is timuted as a revalue decrease in accordance with that other Standard to sell it to another market participant that would use the asset in its highest and best use For non-cash generating spectalised assets that are measured under the invaluation model, auch as roads, drams, public buildings and the live, no annual assessment of impairment is required.
+Rather AASE 116.111 applies and minutations need only be madel with sufficient regulatory to ensure the carrying value does not differ materially from that which would be determined using fair value at the end of the reporting period.